In order to mix tracks and instruments properly, you need to understand what is an audio EQ and how an equalizer works.

 There are many different kinds of equalizers you can find.
-Like many audio devices, there are analog EQs and also equalizers in a VST plugin format.
+Like many audio devices, there are analog EQs and equalizers in a VST plugin format.

-But most important thing is to know the types of EQ.
+But the most important thing is to know the types of EQ.
 These different EQs offer various features some of them are simple and some have too many options.

 Let’s discuss the three most popular types of audio equalizers.